Marathon of Ohio Oil

 The deep oil well drilling attempt about 17 miles southwest of Bakersfield in prolific Kern County, experienced many challenges.
 A final problem led to it being plugged with cement on December 31, 1954.
 At more than four miles deep, down-hole drilling technology of the time was not up to the task when the drill bit became stuck.

-The challenge of retrieving obstructions from deep in a well’s borehole – “fishing” – has challenged the petroleum industry since the first tool stuck at 134 feet and ruined a well spudded just four days after the famous 1859 discovery by Edwin Drake in Pennsylvania.
-See The First Dry Hole
+The challenge of retrieving obstructions from deep in a well’s borehole – “fishing” – has challenged the petroleum industry since the first tool stuck at 134 feet and ruined a well spudded just four days after the famous 1859 discovery by Edwin Drake in Pennsylvania (see The First Dry Hole).

-In a 1954 article about deep drilling technology, The Petroleum Engineer noted the Kern County well of the Ohio Oil Company — which would become Marathon Oil — set a record despite being “halted by a fishing job.”
-The well was a financial lost.
+In a 1954 article about deep drilling technology, The Petroleum Engineer noted the Kern County well of Ohio Oil — which would become Marathon Oil — set a record despite being “halted by a fishing job.”
+The well was a financial loss.

 A 1953 Kern County well drilled by Richfield Oil Corporation produced oil from a depth of 17,895 feet, according to the magazine.
 At the time, the average U.S. cost for the nearly 100 wells drilled below 15,000 feet was about $550,000 per well.
 Learn more California petroleum exploration history by visiting the West Kern Oil Museum.